JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 TODO: align this with the CMP tutorial.

-Create a run configuration to run the web application:
+Create a run configuration to run the web application (TODO: don't create a run configuration because ):

 1. Select **Run | Edit Configurations** from the main menu.
 2. Click the plus button and choose **Gradle** from the dropdown list.